hyunp2/Memb-TDA/README.md

 # Memb-TDA
+Welcome to Memb-TDA!
+This repo contains topological data analysis based machine learning algorithm to predict effective temperature of biological membranes.
+It predicts configuration based temperature from static coordinates of lipid coordinate.

 ## A. Preprocessing
 [Preprocessing] This extracts XYZ coordinates and multiprocesses PH; subscriptable by index for Dataset and loadable for DataLoader </br>